buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 ![LEGO](images/ch2/lego.jpg)

 **CAPTION: With a mountain of LEGO bricks, we can build virtually anything.
 We’re limited only by our imagination.
-User interfaces are the same: Once we’ve created some basic elements – buttons, toggles and tags, for example – we can build any UI we desire.** [Photograph by [Iker Urteaga](https://unsplash.com/@iurte) on [Unsplash](https://unsplash.com).]
+User interfaces are the same: Once we’ve created some basic components – buttons, toggles and tags, for example – we can build any UI we desire.** [Photograph by [Iker Urteaga](https://unsplash.com/@iurte) on [Unsplash](https://unsplash.com).]

 When you’re starting on your journey as a user interface designer **it can be intimidating trying to work out how different interfaces are built**.

-Take any interface, however, and you’ll see that **even the most complicated of interfaces is built up of simpler elements and components**.
-By starting with these elements and components you can quickly develop an understanding of how UIs are constructed.
+Take any interface, however, and you’ll see that **even the most complicated of interfaces is built up of simpler components and patterns**.
+By zooming in and starting with these components and patterns you can quickly develop an understanding of how UIs are constructed.

 Working with my students at Belfast School of Art, I encourage them to **take existing interfaces and break them down into their constituent parts**.
 By using a [‘Master-Apprentice’](https://github.com/buildingbeautifuluis/bbuis/blob/master/10-Appendix-1-Master-Apprentice-Exercises.md) approach – analysing others’ interfaces and rebuilding them – **you not only learn about how interfaces are constructed, but you also begin to understand the principles that lie behind good interface design**.